 The full ingredient list and measurements are listed in the printable recipe below.

 - Tequila.
-You don’t need to splurge here – just stick with something reputable.
+You don’t need to splurge here – stick with something reputable.
 Blanco or Respado are preferred as Añejo will be too smoky – save that for sipping neat.

 - Orange Bitters.
 This helps to keep the sweetness in check while still rounding out the citrus notes.

 - Agave Nectar.
 This once was an exotic ingredient, but you should be able to easily find it next to the sugar or honey in any grocery store.
-Agave nectar amplifies the tequila flavor and balances the sourness of the citrus so don’t skip it.
+Agave nectar amplifies the tequila flavor and balances the sourness of the citrus, so don’t skip it.

 - Lime Zest.
 This adds to the overall flavor profile and provides a confetti-like appearance in the presentation.

-How to Make Freezer Margaritas
+How to Make Freezer Door Margaritas

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-Pro-tip: This frozen margarita recipe is easy to make but does require 18 hours in the freezer so make a double batch.
+Pro tip:Â This frozen margarita recipe is easy to make but requires 18 hours in the freezer, so make a double batch.
+Bonus: there is no blender needed!

 Recipe Tips and Notes

-- The freezing point of tequila is about -100ºF while water freezes at 32ºF so the ratio of water to tequila is important.
+- The freezing point of tequila is about -100ºF while water freezes at 32ºF, so the ratio of water to tequila is important.
 The margarita mix needs to get slushy but not frozen.

 - Use high-quality tequila and orange liquor.